Lucianod28/Ada-project/BoughtTogether.md

 In fact, there were 161 transactions that contained all of these items at once.

-Again, it's not surprising to see milk and bananas in this list since they were bought very often.
+Again, it is not surprising to see milk and bananas in this list since they were bought very often.
 Thus, we again look at the relativized percentages.
 We looked at cliques in a similar graph but based on pairs where the relative percentage was at least 25%.

 We found there are 32 transactions where all of:
 - Milk